-STEP#4: Dipping the Eclairs
+Step#4: Dipping the Eclairs

-In a large heat-safe bowl place the chocolate chips, pour the hot cream over the chips, and allow to stand for 2-4 mins.
+In a large heat-safe bowl place the chocolate chips, pour the hot cream over the chocolate chips, and allow to stand for 2-4 mins.
 Whisk chips and cream together until a smooth ganache forms.

 Place bowl over a simmering saucepan filled with 1-2 inches of water to keep chocolate in liquid form.

-Place each éclair topside down in the chocolate about ⅓ of the way to coat the tops with chocolate, remove éclair and place on a cooling rack to allow chocolate to set.
+Place each éclair topside down in the chocolate about ⅓ of the way to coat the tops with chocolate, remove éclair and place it on a cooling rack to allow chocolate to set.

-STEP#5: Refrigerate The Eclairs
+Step#5: Refrigerate The Eclairs

 Eclairs are best enjoyed when they are nicely chilled!
 It's also the great part about deserving this dessert since all the prep is done in advance.

-TIP: The best way to refrigerate them is to leave them uncovered, and placed on a cooling rack.
+TIP: The best way to refrigerate them is to leave them uncovered, and placed them on a cooling rack.